roccov/news-based-systematic-strategies-llms/README.md

 * `Master_Thesis_Rocco_Ventruto.pdf`: The full research document detailing the mathematical framework, factor exposures, robustness checks, and replication notes regarding reference papers.

 ## Data Availability & Confidentiality
-The source code and raw data for this project were developed in collaboration with a hedge fund and are proprietary.
-This repository contains the final Master's Thesis document and a high-level analytical overview of the methodologies and findings.
+The raw financial news data used in this research is subject to strict commercial licensing and cannot be publicly redistributed.
+Furthermore, the source code for the extraction and backtesting pipeline was developed in collaboration with a hedge fund and remains proprietary.

+This repository contains the full Master's Thesis document, which details the complete theoretical framework, methodology, and empirical findings.